Kirill255/vue-vuemastery/README.md

 ```

 However, we don’t have to go down this road, and set all these values.
 We already had to load in Vuex inside EventList for beforeRouteUpdate and beforeRouteEnter , so we can keep the Vuex code the same.
 Again, this is a matter of preference.

+#### Completing our Progress Bar (Using the Progress Bar with EventCreate)

+We need to do two things here.
+We need to start the progress bar before we dispatch the event shown here, and we need to stop the progress bar if our Action errors out.

+As you can see, we’re just starting the NProgress bar and stopping it if we error out.
+When the Action is successful, we don't need to stop the progress bar, we still use the router to push to the EventShow view, just like we were before.

+When our router follows this path it will call NProgress.start() again.
+But since it’s already running, nothing new will happen and it will finish loading once the fetchEvent action is complete.